raspberrypilearning/world-builder/en/step_3.md

 ![The Character controller component in the Inspector window with default settings.](images/character-controller.png)

-Find your IdleWalk Animator in the Project window, select the Player GameObject and drag the Animator to the Inspector.
+Find your IdleWalk Animator in the Animation folder in the Project window, select the Player GameObject and drag the Animator to the Inspector.

 ![The Animator component in the Inspector window with 'IdleWalk' populated.](images/animator-component.png)